mctata/ultimate_marketing_team/README.md

 - Reach out to us through our [Lab support](https://lab.landingpad.digital/support)
 - [Chat with our docs](https://chatg.pt/DWjSBZn)

-Transform your enterprise marketing operations with the Ultimate Marketing Team platform - the complete AI-driven replacement for traditional marketing departments.
+Transform your marketing operations with the Ultimate Marketing Team platform - the complete AI-driven replacement for traditional marketing departments.